Bumsss/Bumsss.github.io/README.md

-# Hi!
-My name is Allen Bumanlag.
-This project website is a requirement in our subject "Web Development Porfoltio".
+# Hello, my name is Allen Bumanlag.
+This website provides information about me and the work I do.